How to Get a Job Teaching Business English

 You can find positions for both online and in-person jobs on the Bridge Job Board.

-Step 5: Find Business English students if you’re freelancing
+Step 5: Find Business English students if you’re teaching as an independent teacherpreneur

-When it comes to how to start your career teaching Business English, you have an alternative option to working with a company: You can teach English to professionals as a freelancer.
+When it comes to how to start your career teaching Business English, you have an alternative option to working with a company: You can teach English to professionals as an independent teacherpreneur.

 For example, Business English trainer Deborah, from Switzerland, decided to build her ESL teaching business in her own country because of the flexibility and independence it offered her.
 “I was once a student in a German language school; there and then, I decided if I ever became a language teacher, I would definitely go private.
 To be able to organize your course and write up a suitable syllabus leads to the best things,” she said.

-Especially in the beginning, a big part of working as a freelancer is finding English students.
+Especially in the beginning, a big part of running your own business as an independent teacherpreneur is finding English students.
 Fortunately, there are many different ways and channels where you can find your own learners, such as:

-Teaching Business English to professionals is a position sought by many ESL teachers not only because it has a big niche market but also for the many benefits it offers.
+Teaching Business English to professionals is a position sought by many ESL teachers not only because it’s a large niche market but also because of the many benefits it offers.
 By following these steps for how to get a job teaching Business English, there’s no doubt that you can find the best jobs and thrive in this field.